betesh/hebcal/README.md

 # HebCal

 Determines the date of Passover for a Gregorian year.
-Also includes boolean functions to check whether a date is a Jewish holiday.
+Also includes boolean functions to check whether a date is a Jewish holiday or Fast Day.
 Supported languages:
- Javascript (requires jQuery)
- Ruby
+ Javascript (currently does not support checking for Hanukah, Purim or Fast days) Ruby

 ## Installation as a Ruby gem